Kickflip/kickflip-android-example/README.md

 	...
     dependencies {
 			...
-			compile 'io.kickflip:sdk:0.9'
+			compile 'io.kickflip:sdk:0.9.9'
 	}

 ### Develop on the bleeding edge

-If you'd instead like to modify the sdk or develop on the bleeding edge, add the kickflip-android-sdk to this project as a submodule.
+If you'd like to modify the sdk or just develop on the bleeding edge, add the kickflip-android-sdk to this project as a submodule.

 1. Clone the kickflip-android-sdk repo:

-		$ git submodule add https://github.com/Kickflip/kickflip-android-sdk ./submodules
+		$ git submodule add https://github.com/Kickflip/kickflip-android-sdk ./submodules/kickflip-android-sdk/

 2. Add the sdk to your top-level `settings.gradle`: